If you're hoping to turn your love of photography into a career, discover the steps you need to take to become a professional photographer in the UK

 Alternatively, you can combine your interests in photography and journalism to become a press photographer - or TV to become a television camera operator.

 Each of these roles requires a different style and skillset.
-Photographers across the industry use a range of equipment, work to different hours in various locations, with travel ranging from local to global.
+Photographers across the industry use a range of equipment, work different hours in various locations, and travel globally.

-For instance, as a school photographer you may work within a county or region, while as a wildlife photographer you'll need to travel to habitats in other countries and environmental conditions.
+For instance, a school photographer may work within a county or region, while a wildlife photographer will travel to habitats in other countries and experience diverse environmental conditions.
 Because of this, finding work experience tailored to your ambitions is crucial.

-When looking for your first role, you could consider doing a photography apprenticeship at Level 3 (photographic assistant) and building your experience that way.
+When looking for your first role, you could consider doing a (Level 4) higher apprenticeship in photography and build your experience that way.
 You could work for a small creative studio or a larger commercial or government organisation.
-Involving digital or film cameras, you could be tasked with producing still or video images in a range of settings.

 Join a professional body

-As the UK's largest photography organisation, with over 11,000 members, the RPS is well-equipped to offer additional support to new photographers interested in pursuing this as a career.
+As the UK's largest photography organisation, with over 11,000 members, the RPS is well-equipped to offer additional support to new photographers interested in pursuing this career.

-This educational charity not only provides networking opportunities to students and graduates, as you'll also benefit from the chance to enter competitions and attend exhibitions - see RPS opportunities.
+This educational charity provides networking opportunities to students and graduates.
+You'll also benefit from the chance to enter competitions and attend exhibitions - see RPS opportunities.

-In addition, you can develop your skills and creativity while focusing your work through its raft of resources.
-These include access to journals talks, plus a globally recognised programme of RPS qualifications for every level of photographic experience.
+In addition, its raft of resources allows you to develop your skills and creativity while focusing on your work.
+These include access to journal talks and a globally recognised programme of RPS qualifications for every level of photographic experience.

 Become a freelance photographer